-Patients in the Psychological Trauma Program will learn to experience and regulate emotions through the use of experiential therapies and Dialectical Behavior Therapy (DBT).
-Patients will learn about healthy attachment patterns and practice reducing shame-based cognitive distortions.
+Adult patients in the Psychological Trauma Program can learn to experience and regulate emotions through the use of experiential therapies and Dialectical Behavior Therapy (DBT).
+Patients can learn about healthy attachment patterns and practice reducing shame-based cognitive distortions.
 Attention is also given to addressing the significant grief/loss issues that stem from past traumatic experiences.
-Patients will benefit from intensive treatment including psycho educational groups, experiential groups and skill-building groups.
-This program is offered for adults in the inpatient setting.

 Most health insurance plans are accepted including Medicare and Medicaid.

-Given the complex nature psychological trauma and its treatment, program staff will collaborate with out-patient providers.
+Given the complex nature of psychological trauma and its treatment, program staff will collaborate with outpatient providers.
 Regular involvement is necessary to develop an individualized treatment plan, provide updates on progress, develop a comprehensive discharge plan and provide a seamless transition of care.

 Forest View Hospital’s professional staff are ready to help find the best treatment options for you or your loved one.
 Call 800-949-8439 for a no-cost, confidential assessment 24 hours a day, 7 days a week.
 If you need immediate medical assistance, contact 911 or seek the nearest emergency room.